carole-r-hall/carole-r-hall.github.io/_posts/2025-05-26-Kendalls-shape-space.md

 \Sigma_d^k = S^{kd - d - 1} / SO(d)
 $$

 And **Kendall's shape space** is this _quotient space_.
-Each point inb the space represents an equivalence class of configurations differing only by rotation (and therefore are the _same_ shape in this space).
+Each point in the space represents an equivalence class of configurations differing only by rotation (and therefore the configurations within the same equivalence class are the _same_ shape in this space).